WHAT TO DO IN GRINDELWALD + TRAVEL TIPS

 Grindelwald makes a great base – to explore the village itself but also to see the regions of Interlaken and Jungfrau.

 Romantik Hotel Schweizerhof: Though Grindelwald is a top destination in Switzerland, there is only one 5-star hotel – this is the beautiful Romantik Hotel Schweizerhof.
 It is located behind the train station, however, I did not hear any trains in my room and it was quiet!
-It offers a spa area (what a treat after a long active day) and the breakfast is actually really great.
+It offers a spa area (what a treat after a long active day) and the breakfast is great.
 Check out rates here.

 Hotel Caprice: This is a family-run 3-star hotel that also has a spa area and is centrally located.
 I enjoyed the room views the most when I stayed there during my first Grindelwald trip.
 Find out more about the hotel and the rates.

 BEST THINGS TO DO IN GRINDELWALD

 There are plenty of things to do in Grindelwald in summer but also at any other time of the year: hikes for all levels of expertise, thrilling activities, winter and summer sports, and also some relaxation.

 Visit the Village of Grindelwald

 Don’t miss the center of Grindelwald, which is very beautiful and quite compact.
 The main street Dorfstrasse is lined with restaurants, hotels, shops, and many traditional Swiss chalets.
 Stroll among the pretty houses, relax, have a coffee on one of the terraces, and admire the panorama all around you.

 Because the town center is very “open”, you can appreciate the views of the mountains from lots of places around town.
 As you already know, the north face of Eiger is particularly impressive.
 Why?
 The North Face is the largest north-facing rock wall in the Alps and the most challenging route up Eiger Mountain.